Alex Jones Defends Work Amid Sandy Hook Lawsuit: ‘I’m A Good Person’

 — Claude Taylor (@TrueFactsStated) December 11, 2019

 As The Inquisitr previously reported, Jones’ behavior and conduct at InfoWars has come under scrutiny amid the controversial lawsuit.
 According to a New York Times op-ed by Josh Owens, a former video editor at InfoWars, the publication decided to report on the possible terrorism in a small Muslim community in rural upstate New York, despite Owens claiming that he found no evidence of such terrorism in the area.
-Owens claims that the creation of the story involved ignoring facts that did not fit the narrative and fabricating others to create an account that mirrors the fears and prejudices of the InfoWars’ audience.
+Owens claims that the creation of the story involved ignoring facts that did not fit the narrative and fabricating others to create an account that mirrors the fears and prejudices of the InfoWars audience.

 Owens also claimed that Jones was often emotionally unpredictable.
 He noted Jones’ generosity but suggested it was timed to prevent him from leaving his position.